 What type of sample is required?

 The sample required for this screening test is typically a blood test, just as any blood test.
 The DNA is then extracted from your blood cells in the sample.
 For diagnosed cancer patients, somatic mutation analysis can also be performed on fixed tumour tissue from breast and ovarian tumours (FFPE samples).
 For information about specific requirements please contact our customer service.
 Medicare rebates may be available on some tests.

 The analysis utilizes Next-Generation sequencing technology, which allows sensitive mutation detection and analysis of the BRCA1 and BRCA2 genes.

 You will need a referral letter from your Specialist or Genetic Counsellor for this test.
 Once you have confirmed that you wish to proceed with testing, we can provide you with the necessary referral form to be filled out and signed by your Doctor.
 All we require for this test is a small blood sample which will be taken by a medical professional.
 We can provide you with details for one of our affiliated collectors based on your location.

-Please note that BRCA1/2 screening requires counselling from a certified professional, who can guide through the testing process and provide information about the testing.
-Please contact our customer care team if you need help finding a genetic counsellor.
+Please note that BRCA1/2 screening requires counseling from a certified professional, who can guide through the testing process and provide information about the testing.
+Please contact our customer care team if you need help finding a genetic counselor.